midasum/midas-template/TOOLING.md

 - [ ] Prompt set.
 I see colors.

-## Install Google Password Manager
+## Install Proton Password Manager (or Google Password Manager)

 You will be handling secrets and need long and impossible to remember passwords.

-Here is some information to [create a safe master password](https://proton.me/blog/create-remember-strong-passwords) for your Google Password Manager.
+Here is some information to [create a safe master password](https://proton.me/blog/create-remember-strong-passwords) for your Password Manager.

-- [ ] Google Password Manager installed.
+- [ ] Password Manager installed.
 - [ ] Strong password set for the password manager (using trick above).
-- [ ] Google Authenticator installed (for 2 factor auth).
+- [ ] Authenticator (Google Authenticator or Proton Pass) installed (for 2 factor auth).

 Change your Github password now for a random string saved in the password manager.
 Enable two factor auth.